abyssDS/sfmlWiki/Source:-FrameClock.md

  * average frames per second over a user specified number of frames (called sample depth).

 ## Basic usage
-The 'FrameClock' class provides two member functions `beginFrame` and `endFrame`, to be called at the beginning and end, respectively, of each new frame (or whatever unit of execution is to be measured).
+The FrameClock class provides two member functions `beginFrame` and `endFrame`, to be called at the beginning and end, respectively, of each new frame (or whatever unit of execution is to be measured).
 The time elapsed during the last sampled frame (i.e. between a `beginFrame/endFrame` pair) can be obtained with the member function `getLastFrameTime`.
 The frame frequency can be obtained with the member function `getFramesPerSecond`.

-A game loop employing 'FrameClock' to measure frame time and calculate the frames per second might look something like this:
+A game loop employing FrameClock to measure frame time and calculate the frames per second might look something like this:
 ```cpp
 sfx::FrameClock clock;